Lady Laura Manners1

 by Henri Pierre Danloup, 1792 2

 He was commissioned in 1746, in the service of the Royal Navy.1 He gained the rank of Lieutenant in 1755.1 He gained the rank of Commander in 1759.1 He gained the rank of Post Captain in 1761, when he commanded at the surrender of Havana.1 He fought in the Battle of St. Vincent on 16 January 1780, where he distinguished himself.1 He gained the rank of Rear-Admiral of the Blue in 1787.1 He gained the rank of Vice-Admiral in 1793.1 He gained the rank of Admiral of the Blue in 1795.1 He was Commander-in-Chief of the North Seas between 1795 and 1801.1 In 1797 he helped to suppress the Muntiny of the Nore.4 He fought in the Battle of Camperdown on 11 October 1797, defeating the Dutch fleet off Camperdown.1 He was created 1st Viscount Duncan of Camperdown [Great Britain] on 30 October 1797.1 He was created 1st Baron Duncan of Lundie, co.
-Perth [Great Britain] on 30 October 1797.1 He was invested as a Knight, Order of St. Alexander Newski of Russia on 5 December 1797.1 He gained the rank of Admiral of the White in 1799.1 He inherited the estate of Lundie from his elder brother, Alexander.1
+Perth [Great Britain] on 30 October 1797.1 He was appointed Knight, Order of St. Alexander Newski of Russia on 5 December 1797.1 He gained the rank of Admiral of the White in 1799.1 He inherited the estate of Lundie from his elder brother, Alexander.1

 Children of Admiral Adam Duncan, 1st Viscount Duncan of Camperdown and Henrietta Dundas